locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 categories: tech-wiz
 ---

-In this article, I'll write about how I read logs in the command line using tools: `grep`, `awk`, `tr`.
-I also remind some concepts in bash shell including file descriptor, variables, operators
+This article is about how I read logs in the command line using tools: `grep`, `awk`, `tr`.
+I also remind some concepts in bash shell including file descriptors, variables, operators

 ## Set up context
 Weeks ago, a colleague introduced the maelstrom platform - which is a set of challenges, by solving those helps me to learn and understand how to implement a distributed system.
 My task is to write a web server, and maelstrom creates a network of multiple servers that simulate the distributed system.

-For the [Growth only counter](https://fly.io/dist-sys/4/) challenge, I need to implement a mechanism to keep track of the global counter among multiple nodes in the cluster.
+For the [Growth only counter](https://fly.io/dist-sys/4/) challenge, it requires implementing a mechanism to keep track of the global counter among multiple nodes in a cluster.

 Given a system includes 3 nodes n0, n1, n2; maelstrom sends a set of numbers randomly to each node in the system, and the final result is the sum of all messages sent.
+Let's take a look at the example below:

 Message set:
 ```